Section 3: Jeepers & Virginia Creepers

 Scary, huh?
 You see, I told you this section has everything!
 My fear is palpable:

 The final mile or so up Satan Kingdom’s Road affords hikers the opportunity to hop off the main Tunxis to do some of the loop trails I’ve previously described (Again, here).
 Since I’d already walked the length of Satan’s Kingdom Road, this was my stop and turn-around point for the day and I headed back to my car of off Route 202.
 But just to complete the trail’s description, the road sort of deteriorates to become a rutted rocky mess as it crests a hill just before becoming paved.

 Yes, people do actually live on Satan’s Kingdom Road.
 The trail walks its entire length, from the middle of the woods, to the half-mile paved section out to Route 44.
 It does veer off the road for a short section, to view the Farmington River a bit better.

 I’ve closely followed the drama of the Satan’s Kingdom street sign for a while, but it’s become pretty tiresome.
 It gets stolen as frequently as you’d imagine.
 I did note the one experiment- which I thought was rather brilliant – when the town (purposely or accidentally) put up a sign noting “Statan’s Kingdom Road,” perhaps in an effort to dissuade thievery.
-But alas, a couple months later I saw a correctly spelled sign and then it was stolen and then it was back and on and on the saga goes.
-So I gave up on trying to follow its travails (you can check it out here, as well as the story behind the unique name.),
+But alas, a couple months later I saw a correctly spelled sign and then it was stolen and then it was back and on and on the saga continues.
+So I gave up on trying to follow its travails (you can check it out here, as well as the story behind the odd place name.),